andredarcie/gamelist-aggregator/README.md

     *Important*: Keep your credentials private and never commit them to a public repository.
 Whenever possible, use environment variables or another secure method to store sensitive information.

-3. Build and run:
+3. Build and run the API:
     ```bash
     dotnet build
-    dotnet run
+    dotnet run --project Api/Api.csproj --urls=http://localhost:5000
     ```
+   The API will be available at http://localhost:5000.
+4. Start the Svelte frontend:
+    ```bash
+    cd svelte-frontend
+    npm install
+    npm run dev
+    ```
-The application will be available at https://localhost:5124.
+   The frontend will be available at http://localhost:5173 and will proxy requests to the API.

 ## 🛠️ Database Migrations
 If you plan to modify database schema, you may install the .NET EF tool globally: